cyrilletuzi/angular-async-local-storage/MIGRATION.md

 This lib has been renamed from `angular-async-local-storage` to `@ngx-pwa/local-storage`.

+But do not worry: the previous package is still here and will be as long as npm exists.
+You can migrate now to be ready for v6, or you can wait Angular 6 to do all the migrations at the same time.

 Code did not changed, so the migration is very easy.
 First, uninstall the previous package:
 ```bash
 npm uninstall angular-async-local-storage